mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 SDAM
 ~~~~

 This specification does not dictate how SDAM Monitoring connections are managed.
-SDAM specifies that “A monitor SHOULD NOT use the client's regular connection pool”.
+SDAM specifies that “A monitor SHOULD NOT use the client's regular Connection pool”.
 Some possible solutions for this include:

 -  Having each Endpoint representation in the driver create and manage a separate dedicated Connection for monitoring purposes
 -  Having each Endpoint representation in the driver maintain a separate pool of maxPoolSize 1 for monitoring purposes.
--  Having each Pool maintain a dedicated connection for monitoring purposes, with an API to expose that connection.
+-  Having each Pool maintain a dedicated Connection for monitoring purposes, with an API to expose that Connection.

 Advanced Pooling Behaviors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-This spec does not address any advanced pooling behaviors like predictive pooling, aggressive connection creation, or handling high request volume.
+This spec does not address any advanced pooling behaviors like predictive pooling, aggressive Connection creation, or handling high request volume.
 Future work may address this.

 Add support for OP_MSG exhaustAllowed
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Exhaust Cursors may require changes to how we close connections in the future, specifically to add a way to close and remove from its pool a connection which has unread exhaust messages.
+Exhaust Cursors may require changes to how we close Connections in the future, specifically to add a way to close and remove from its pool a Connection which has unread exhaust messages.

 Change log